Version 1.0 - Effective 2026-05-22 - Version history

 payware is not, and does not expect to become, a critical ICT third-party service provider, on two independent grounds:

 Substitutability. payware is an additional payment initiation method at the POI, alongside cards, cash, and conventional bank transfers.
 Discontinuation of payware's services does not impair the PI's ability to execute payments, authenticate customers, settle funds, or maintain regulatory compliance through its own systems and channels.
-PI Partnership Terms Section 2.1(c) records this expressly.
+Financial Institution Partnership Terms Section 2.1(c) records this expressly.

 Sub-threshold scale.
 The Criticality Delegated Regulation step-one quantitative thresholds (at least 10% of the relevant category of EU financial entities, at least 10% of total assets within that category, with at least 10% of customers facing "highly difficult" migration) are well above payware's current scale.
 The first ESA-published list of designated critical ICT third-party service providers, published by the Joint Committee of the EBA, ESMA and EIOPA on 18 November 2025 under Article 31(9) DORA, contains 19 entities - all large pan-European ICT, cloud, financial-messaging, financial-data and core-systems / consulting providers operating at systemic scale.